johnpolacek/growth-areas-for-a-software-developer/README.md

 		> > I didn’t realize this code change touches so many areas of the application.
 If I go heads down, I can probably still hit the deadline.

 		> Better
 		> > The scope of impact is larger than originally planned.
-I’ll let the team know so we can consider our options.
+I’ll let the team know so we can consider options.

 	- Follow up